 F. F-Pn fr.
 24406 (= TrouvV); 13thC for main corpus but 14thC for Bestiary.
-MS online at Gallica.
 This is one of the principal notated trouvère sources.
-The Bestiary is among less formally copied items at the end of the manuscript, added later, and starts on f.141r and is followed by notated and Marian songs (some with staves but not notes), also part of the latterly added contents.
+The Bestiary is among less formally copied items at the end of the manuscript, added later, and starts on f.141r and is followed by notated Marian songs (plus some with staves but not notes), also part of the latterly added contents.
 Space was left for small illustrations in the Bestiary but these were never entered, even though the earlier part of the manuscript is illuminated.

 H. F-Dm 526; 13thC.
 Treatises on love (anonymous, but Segre notes attribution to Richard by Langlois), plus Richard’s Puissance d’amours precede the Bestiary, which starts on f.20 and is followed by the Response, the Roman de la Rose, and works by Baudouin de Condé, among others.
 The manuscript ends with a prayer to Mary, ascribed to Richard, but by Thibaut d’Amiens.
 MS was once owned by Claude Fauchet who annotated it.

 L. GB-Lbl Harley 273; 14thC.
-The complete manuscript is online on the BL site.
 Insular manuscript with large mixture of contents in French and Latin, including a Psalter from Ludlow, and Matins of our Lady, and the Office for the dead in French.
 The Bestiary starts on f.70r and has black ink drawings.
-Later the MS has rules for love, charms, medical recipes, extracts from the Pseudo-Turpin chronicle, Gautier de Coinci’s Cinq joies nostre Dame, and Nicholas Bozon‘s ‘Pleyne d’amour’.
+Later, the MS has rules for love, charms, medical recipes, extracts from the Pseudo-Turpin chronicle, Gautier de Coinci’s Cinq joies nostre Dame, and Nicholas Bozon‘s ‘Pleyne d’amour’.

 P. I-Fl Plut LXXVI, 79; 14thC.
 Directions to the illuminator are in Lombard dialect.
 Contains Guillaume de Conches’s Livre de moralités, a Lapidary, and the only known copy of Agnes et Melibeus (which cites refrain ‘Dame mal mariee / Dieu vous donne bon ami’).
 The Bestiary is copied on folios 25-32, 17-24, and 37.

 V. A-Wn 2609; second quarter of 14thC.
-Vraie medicine d’amours (imitation of Bestiary) precedes the Bestiary itself, which starts on f.11, and is followed by the Response, a reply to the response by the lover, and a reply to that by the lady (!).
+Starts with Bernier de Chartres’s Vraie medicine d’amours (an imitation of Bestiary, which it cites); the Bestiary itself starts on f.11, and is followed by the Response, a reply to the response by the lover, and a reply to that by the lady (!).
+See the listing on Arlima.
 A French Ovid is announced after that, but is not present.

 X. I-Tn L. III.
 22; 13thC.
-MS badly burnt during the fire of 1904 and the part containing the Bestiary is no longer legible.
-Segre reports the contents from Langlois, writing before the fire as a fragment of an unidentified dialogue, the Roman de la Rose, and the Bestiary (from f.146)
+Not online presumably because the MS badly burnt during the fire of 1904 and the part containing the Bestiary is no longer legible.
+Segre reports the contents from Langlois, writing before the fire, as being a fragment of an unidentified dialogue, the Roman de la Rose, and the Bestiary (from f.146).